 I had to adapt the way I gardened to the conditions, I learnt as much as the kids.
 The kids know which food plants grow in the tropics and how to grow them.
 They compared and contrasted the crops grown in Australia with those grown in dozens of other countries.

 We caught our own fish and yabbies in Australia, and gathered wild mangoes in season.
 We thought about collecting shellfish to eat, but in the end it was too risky.

 Local Australian Agriculture and Industry

 Sugar is king in Far North Queensland, we watched the cane grow, flower, sometimes be flattened by storms and the eventual harvest and transportation to the sugar mill.
 Every year the same cycle.

 Sometimes a distant plume of smoke would alert us to a cane fire.
 We’d jump in the car, often gathering a few of the neighbours’ children, to go and watch the spectacle.
 They understand the hows and whys of the process.
 Do you?

 The sugar was shipped out of Port Douglas from the old sugar wharf located on our Inlet, away from the sea.
 That is the origin of the tourist town we lived in.
 The growth of the town and jobs in tourism brought other needed trades, a resident population needs doctors, electricians and plumbers.
 These newcomers needed houses and the town spread, more resources were needed so transport connections improved.
 All this was there for us to see.

 We love our way of learning, we think it’s cool.
-I remember studying most of these things in text books but I believe our way is better.
+I remember studying most of these things in textbooks but I believe our way is better.
 World schooling in Australia has a lot to offer and this sort of learning can easily be incorporated into homeschooling.
 What do you think?
 Why not read our post about making friends for homeschoolers?